GiovaniHarada/powertoys-svgl/readme.md

 - [ ] Add Caching for SVG Code.
 - [ ] Implement better searching i.e Fuzzy Search
 - [ ] Improve `Types.cs`, since it's not that good for sure.
+- [ ] Add Loading State/Result, when fetching for the first time.
+(New version of Powertoys will bring this feature🤞)